alex-lechner/Traffic-Light-Classification/README.md

 sudo rm /var/lib/dpkg/lock
 sudo dpkg --configure -a
 ```

+* _tensorflow.python.framework.errors_impl.InternalError: Dst tensor is not initialized._

+This error occurs when you don't have enough free available memory on your GPU to train.
+To fix this execute ``sudo fuser -v /dev/nvidia*`` and look for the process that is currently using your memory from the GPU.

+![kill memory][kill memory]

+Then kill the process by executing ``sudo kill -9 <PID-to-kill>``

 ## Summary
 If you are using Vatsal's and my dataset you only need to: